TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/ospi.md

 [TOC]

+\cond SOC_AM62X
+\attention Please note that this driver is supported only on DM R5 as part SBL examples.
+It is not supported on MCU M4.
+\endcond

 The Octal Serial Peripheral Interface (OSPI) module is a kind of Serial Peripheral Interface (SPI) module which allows single, dual, quad or octal read and write access to external flash devices.
 The OSPI module is used to transfer data, either in a memory mapped direct mode (for example a